YLSN update May 19, 2008

 This year also marks 25 years since the founding of DC Student Coalition against Apartheid and Racism (DC SCAR, 1983 – 1998).
 YLSN is digitizing DC Youth Activism Archives.
 DC Youth Media Collaboration supports youth media and contributes to the archives as a living history project.

-Sunday June 22 – Tuesday June 24 YLSN will facilitate youth workshops at the Great Labor Arts Exchange and involve DC area youth in the Exchange.
+Sunday June 22 – Tuesday June 24 YLSN facilitated youth workshops at the Great Labor Arts Exchange and involve DC area youth in the Exchange.
 Youth scholarships are available.
 The Exchange is a wonderful gathering of union activists and cultural workers from around the nation, including public performances, workshops and jam sessions.

 For more info: email info@worldyouth.org or call (202) 316-4403